julien-roux/SIB_course_2025_best_practices_differences_biological_sex/hands-on/README.md

   - On Windows, see [here](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#I-want-R-in-English_0021).
   - On Mac, see [here](https://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html#Internationalization-of-the-R_002eapp).
   - See also [here](https://stackoverflow.com/questions/13575180/how-to-change-language-settings-in-r).
 - You should also make sure that you can locate and type out special coding-related characters on your keyboard, such as parentheses `()`, square brackets `[]`, and curly brackets `{}`, as these are not always obvious to obtain on all keyboards.
-It is recommended that you find a dataset of your own to practice with, in addition to the course material.

-- At the beginning of the `qmd` scripts you will find the list of packages loaded for the hands-on.
+- At the beginning of the `.qmd` scripts you will find the list of packages loaded for the hands-on.
 To install the missing ones:
 ```
 install.packages("BiocManager")
 BiocManager::install("...")